morrislaptop/looped/docs/mail.md

 > {tip} If you would like to build an entirely new theme for the Markdown components, write a new CSS file within the `html/themes` directory and change the `theme` option of your `mail` configuration file.

-<a name="sending-mail"></a>
 ## Sending Mail

-To send a message, use the `to` method on the `Mail` [facade](/docs/{{version}}/facades).
+To send a message, use the `to` method on the `Mail` [facade](/facades).
 The `to` method accepts an email address, a user instance, or a collection of users.
 If you pass an object or collection of objects, the mailer will automatically use their `email` and `name` properties when setting the email recipients, so make sure these attributes are available on your objects.
 Once you have specified your recipients, you may pass an instance of your mailable class to the `send` method:

     <?php